leukeleu/django-hidp/packages/hidp/docs/templates.md

 This template is used to render the submit button, and cancel button if available, for forms in HIdP.
 Override this template to customize the layout of the submit and cancel buttons on a global basis.

+### federated/oidc_provider_list.html

+Used to render a list of buttons any time a user is offered the option to perform an action with an OIDC provider (e.g. login, registration, linking, unlinking).

+Uses of this template are noted in the per-page documentation below.

+### federated/oidc_provider_list_item.html

+Used by the `oidc_provider_list.html` template to render the item for a single OIDC provider.

 ---